 What is Legion Loader?

-Legion Loader is a malicious program that is designed to infect systems with about two or three (or more) other programs of this kind.
-Research shows that Legion Loader is used to spread information stealers (like Vidar, Predator the Thief and Raccoon Stealer), backdoors, cryptocurrency stealer and a cryptocurrency miner.
-Legion Loader can cause a lot of problems, if a system is infected with this malware or any other malicious software that got installed through, then it should be removed from the system as soon possible.
+Legion Loader is a malicious program designed to infect systems with 2-3 other programs of this type (or more).
+Research shows that Legion Loader is used to spread information stealers (such as Vidar, Predator the Thief and Raccoon Stealer), backdoors, cryptocurrency stealers and a cryptocurrency miner.

 |Name||Legion Loader virus|